 My Why

 At the core of my work is the belief that healing is not about becoming someone new, it’s about reconnecting with the truth of who you are.
 But for many of us, that connection feels distant.
-Life’s demands, losses, and traumas can slowly pull us away from ourselves.
+Life’s demands, losses, and trauma can slowly pull us away from ourselves.
 In response, we adapt.

 We over-function, people-please, numb, avoid, or stay relentlessly busy.
 That is, until the very strategies that once helped us cope begin to leave us feeling disconnected, exhausted, and quietly struggling.